koczkatamas/gctf19/pastetastic/README.md

 Read the **whole story below** ▼▼▼!

-* The admin will visit any reported URL, not just the posts on Pastetastic
+* The admin visit any reported URL, not just the posts on Pastetastic
   * you have to modify the "DMCA" report's HTTP request after the Recaptcha check
 * `CONFIG` JS variable can be removed by abusing Chrome's XSS auditor via sending `<script ...>CONFIG=...</script>` as query parameter (e.g. `?PlzRemoveThisCodeForMe=<script>...`)
   * this is possible since Chrome 74 as it switched to `filter` mode by default instead of previous `block`